 While the pathways by which breastfeeding may be associated with childhood obesity are uncertain, disparities in breastfeeding prevalence have been well documented.
 Minority women are less likely to have characteristics associated with breastfeeding initiation such as higher income and education levels.
-161 Studies in ethnic minorities and poor communities find a negative association between breastfeeding and socioeconomic status, 149 as well as lower rates of breastfeeding initiation among black women than other ethnic groups.
+161 Studies in ethnic minorities and poor communities find a negative association between breastfeeding and socioeconomic status, as well as lower rates of breastfeeding initiation among black women than other ethnic groups.
 Initiation rates are higher in Hispanic and Asian populations, but are still lower than in white women.
 162 Shafai et al. point out that most mothers enrolled in WIC do not breastfeed and that, in fact, the majority of the program's expenditures are used to purchase formula.
-163 One study that examined ethnicity and breastfeeding prevalence at age four did not find breastfeeding to have a mediating effect on obesity prevalence, while another found "...that infant feeding practices were the primary mechanism mediating the role between socioeconomic status and early childhood obesity."164 significant increase in caloric intake since at least the 1970s and is one of the main drivers of the current epidemic.
+63 One study that examined ethnicity and breastfeeding prevalence at age four did not find breastfeeding to have a mediating effect on obesity prevalence, 153 while another found "...that infant feeding practices were the primary mechanism mediating the role between socioeconomic status and early childhood obesity."
+164 main drivers of the current epidemic.
 165,166,167 According to the US Department of Agriculture, the daily calorie intake per person increased from 2,039 in 1970 to 2,544 in 2010, and refined grains and added fats and oils, products of the industrial food system, contributed 79% of the increase in calories over this time period.
 168